 - Automatically applies the brakes when the system detects a likely front crash at low speeds.

 The GMC Sierra is essentially a rebadged version of the Chevrolet Silverado, and though there are certainly differences in trim as well as price, the trucks are identical from a functional standpoint.
 Both are good pickups, and choosing between them is a matter of personal taste.
-After a refresh for 2016, the Sierra enters the 2017 model year with a few significant updates, including active grille shutters to improve aerodynamics, low-speed automatic braking and a capless fuel filler.
-At its heart, this is still the same hard-working truck we've come to know and respect.
+At its heart, though, the Sierra is the same hard-working truck we've come to know and respect.

 The Sierra is a pleasant truck to drive on a daily basis.
 The steering is reasonably responsive for a pickup truck, and the ride is quiet and smooth, if not quite best in class.
 Big trucks will always be ponderous on a curvy road, and the Sierra 1500 is no exception, but overall its responses are good.
-The 4x4 models get a low-range transfer case, and when equipped with the Z71 suspension package and more aggressive tires, the Sierra 1500 is an impressive off-roader.
+The 4WD models get a low-range transfer case, and when equipped with the Z71 suspension package and more aggressive tires, the Sierra 1500 is a capable off-roader.

-GMC offers the Sierra in three trim levels: base, SLE, SLT and Denali.
-The base model is a commercial-grade work truck.
-We think most non-commercial buyers will be happy with the SLE or the SLT, which have more of the amenities we like to see in a daily driver.
+GMC offers the Sierra in four trim levels: base, SLE, SLT and Denali.
+We think most noncommercial buyers will be happy with the SLE or the SLT, which have more of the amenities we like to see for daily driving.
 For those who want it all, the Denali trim turns the Sierra 1500 into a proper luxury truck.
-Edmunds can help find the perfect 2017 GMC Sierra 1500 for you.
+Edmunds can help find the perfect 2018 GMC Sierra 1500 for you.

 Edmunds Expert Reviews

-Edmunds experts have compiled a robust series of ratings and reviews for the 2017 GMC Sierra 1500 Regular Cab and all model years in our database.
-Our rich analysis includes expert reviews and recommendations for the 2017 Sierra 1500 Regular Cab featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
-Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2017 GMC Sierra 1500 Regular Cab here.
+Edmunds experts have compiled a robust series of ratings and reviews for the 2018 GMC Sierra 1500 Regular Cab and all model years in our database.
+Our rich analysis includes expert reviews and recommendations for the 2018 Sierra 1500 Regular Cab featuring deep dives into trim levels including Base, SLE, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
+Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2018 GMC Sierra 1500 Regular Cab here.